 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The subject flat was fully furnished and had firmly fitted floor coverings throughout at the time of visit.
+The subject flat was part furnished and had some fitted floor coverings at the time of visit.